How do guarantor loans work?

 - Your lender has issued a formal approval.

-The lender that already has a home loan secured on your parents’ property needs to give consent to the guarantee being secured on the property.
+The lender that already has a home loan secured on your parents’ property needs to consent to the guarantee being secured on the property.
 There is a small risk that they will deny or withhold the consent, which can leave you high and dry.

 The method of calculating the equity in your parents’ property can be very complex if they already have a loan.
 Please use our guarantor loan calculator or call us on 1300 889 743 for more information.